 Spring and Summer are finally here.
 For those who do not snowboard or partake in other winter sports, it is time to go outside.
 Don't just spend SOME time outdoors, you need to LIVE it, ENJOY it.
 To help you do that, take your music outside.
 You will find yourself spending more time out there.

 You can take a bluetooth speaker outside, and stream your music, then take it back in when you are done.
-OR, you can get serious and drop in an Acoustascape or Landscape System which sound better than many people's living rooms.
+OR, you can get serious and drop in a Coastal Source landscape audio system which sounds better than many people's living rooms.
 Cool.

 Check these out:

 Rule of thumb for stereo: I like to start with a triangle.
 That means, set the speakers up so that they are the same distance from each other, that they are from you.
 Room acoustics will dictate that you may need more or less spacing, but this is a good place to start.
 Many people lose imaging by sitting too close or too far.